 - 1-1/2 cup (356 mL) instant mashed potatoes.

 At camp pour hot water over dehydrated vegetables and TVP until just covered and let sit for 10-15 minutes or until reconstituted.
-In frying pan or small pot, sauté vegetables and garlic in olive oil until tender.
+In a frying pan or small pot, sauté vegetables and garlic in olive oil until tender.
 Set aside.
 Add boiling water to instant mashed potatoes stirring quickly for 10 seconds.
 Stir in vegetables, cover, and set aside.

 - 2 tbsp (30 mL) olive oil